td-github-training/td-github-training.github.io/docs/docs/basic/git/branches.md

 git merge feature
 ```

 If the branches have diverged, Git will create a new commit to combine the changes from the `feature` branch into the `main` branch.
-If the branches have not diverged (i.e., if the `feature` branch was created from the `main` branch and the `main` branch has not changed since then), Git will perform a "fast-forward" merge, meaning it will just move the `main` branch pointer to point at the latest commit on the `feature` branch.
+If the branches have not diverged (if the `feature` branch was created from the `main` branch and the `main` branch has not changed since then), Git will perform a "fast-forward" merge, meaning it will just move the `main` branch pointer to point at the latest commit on the `feature` branch.

 ### Merging with conflicts